MattyOL/project-3---battleship-python/README.md

 # Validator Testing
-  * I used linter to test my python which i fixed a couple of issues but had to leave a couple of minor errors as i could not find logical feedback to fix these issues.
-The code works prefectly with these minors underlining in the code.
+  * I used linter PEP8 to test my python code where there was issues.

 # Deployment